enoklearn/engineering/exercises/assessing-stage-of-company.md

-# Assessing the Stage of your Company
+# Exercise: Assessing the Stage of your Company

 ## Goal
 To give an apprentice a simple framework to assess the stage of the company they are serving.